SAP-samples/btp-s4hana-nocode-extension/prepare/QUICKSETUP.md

 If you have already set up your SAP BTP account for SAP Build Apps by using the _Get Started with SAP Build Apps - Quick Account Setup_ link the mission overview or in the previous tile, you can skip this tutorial.

-Otherwise, use the following steps to set up your account:
+Otherwise, use the following steps to set up your account.
+As an alternative you could also use the provided [Terraform script](https://github.com/SAP-samples/btp-terraform-samples/blob/main/released/discovery_center/mission_4024/README.md).

 ## Quick Setup
 In this section you will use a booster to (create and) set up a subaccount for using **SAP Build Apps**.
 To do this, you must be **administrator** of your global account on SAP BTP.
 You can start the booster by selecting the booster icon at this tile.